So You Want To: Become A Visual Kei Musician

 - Probably not a good idea if: You have a limited budget due to cost.
-You don't have a "Gothic" sound or a Renaissance or Victorian style aesthetic or any interest in it.
+You don't have a "classic" sound or a Renaissance or Victorian style aesthetic or any interest in it.
 You know little about Lolita Fashion.
 You can't do over the top hair, costuming, makeup, and props.
 You want to look more like a Bifauxnen or Bishōnen than a princess.
 You can't play your instrument in a dress.
 You tend more toward sleaze than formality.
 You and your band don't want to be mistaken for Nightwish, Lacuna Coil or Evanescence worshippers.
 You don't want to be seen as a Mana wannabe.
 You don't want to become bait for Lolicon.

 - Nagoya Kei "is defined by a gloomy, dark or harsh sound, and usually grim visuals.
 Darker than Lolita and less in-your-face than Eroguro, black is very much a favoured colour, and growled or barked vocals are common.
 There tends to be less importance placed on visuals in this subgenre than in others."
 It's basically a mid-ranged Heavy Metal/Hardcore Punk crossover that is harsher (and less appearance-intensive) than most Kote Kei bands, yet not going as far as Eroguro in being harsher.

 - Advised if: You really don't care that much about visuals or costuming, and would rather just dress as a goth or in a lot of black.
 You have a limited budget, because this is the style that's easiest on a budget.
 You need to keep your hair a normal color.
 Your vocalist can growl, bark, and scream, as well as sing cleanly.
 You want to do Eroguro, but some of its tropes and styles make you think that the Gory Discretion Shot is better sometimes as opposed to Eroguro's Too Much Information.
 Your band plays heavy metal or hardcore punk.
 You and your band have a definite split between stage persona and Real Life (because it's a lot easier to blend in normally than with, say, the blue and green hair of a Kote Kei artist)